 The Raoul Wallenberg Institute of Human Rights and Humanitarian Law (RWI), based at Lund University in Sweden and the Centre for Applied Legal Research (CALR) in Zimbabwe are implementing the Human Rights Professional Training Programme.

-The programme aims to bring together representatives from government institutions, independent commissions, traditional leaders, academia, independent research centres and civil society organizations in Zimbabwe to a unique experience where they discuss and share experiences on key human rights issues and application of human rights standards in practice.
+The programme aims to bring together representatives from government institutions, independent commissions, traditional leaders, academia, independent research centres and civil society organizations in Zimbabwe for a unique experience where they discuss and share experiences on key human rights issues and the application of human rights standards in practice.